Evglit/matrix_handler/README.md

 <a href="https://codeclimate.com/github/Evglit/matrix_handler/test_coverage"><img src="https://api.codeclimate.com/v1/badges/3d287c36a89eaa0415b6/test_coverage" /></a><br>

 ## Description
-Save a matrix of the specified dimensions to a file (default: matrix.txt).
-Then it transposes the previously created matrix and saves it to a second file (default trans_matrix.txt)
+Generates a matrix of any size and transposes it.<br>
+Note: Creation and transposition of large matrices (10000x10000 and more) can take a long time.